HIV/AIDS: Body fluids

 The second-most frequent mode of HIV transmission is via blood and blood products.
 Blood-borne transmission can be through needle-sharing during intravenous drug use, needle-stick injury, transfusion of contaminated blood or blood product, or medical injections with unsterilized equipment.
 The risk from sharing a needle during drug injection is between 0.63% and 2.4% per act, with an average of 0.8%.
 The risk of acquiring HIV from a needle stick from an HIV-infected person is estimated as 0.3% (about 1 in 333) per act and the risk following mucous membrane exposure to infected blood as 0.09% (about 1 in 1000) per act.
 This risk may, however, be up to 5% if the introduced blood was from a person with a high viral load and the cut was deep.
 In the United States, intravenous drug users made up 12% of all new cases of HIV in 2009, and in some areas more than 80% of people who inject drugs are HIV-positive.

 HIV is transmitted in about 90% of blood transfusions using infected blood.
-In developed countries the risk of acquiring HIV from a blood transfusion is extremely low (less than one in half a million) where improved donor selection and HIV screening is performed; for example, in the UK the risk is reported at one in five million and in the United States it was one in 1.5 million in 2008.
+In developed countries the risk of acquiring HIV from a blood transfusion is extremely low (less than one in half a million) where improved donor selection and HIV screening is performed; for example, in the UK the risk was reported at one in five million in 2011 and in the United States it was one in 1.5 million in 2008.
 In low-income countries, only half of transfusions may be appropriately screened (as of 2008), and it is estimated that up to 15% of HIV infections in these areas come from transfusion of infected blood and blood products, representing between 5% and 10% of global infections.
 It is possible to acquire HIV from organ and tissue transplantation, although this is rare because of screening.

 Unsafe medical injections play a role in HIV spread in sub-Saharan Africa.
 In 2007, between 12% and 17% of infections in this region were attributed to medical syringe use.
 The World Health Organization estimates the risk of transmission as a result of a medical injection in Africa at 1.2%.
 Risks are also associated with invasive procedures, assisted delivery, and dental care in this area of the world.

 People giving or receiving tattoos, piercings, and scarification are theoretically at risk of infection but no confirmed cases have been documented.
 It is not possible for mosquitoes or other insects to transmit HIV.